niuus/Snes9xRX/README.md

 underclock (729 MHz) to run Wii software at the native Wii U's speed (1.24 GHz), so it is completely safe to use.

-By using the Wii U channel, you only need the folder "snes9xgx", which also comes pre-packaged in the respective .zip archive.
-To install, you need to use WUP Installer GX2 or the WUP Installer Y Mod, through the Wii U's Homebrew Launcher.
+You can use WUP Installer GX2 or the WUP Installer Y Mod to install the channel, loaded through the Wii U's Homebrew Launcher or through a WUHB package (Aroma).

+After installing the Wii U channel (forwarder) onto your console, proceed to use whatever special build suits your preference, by unzipping it to the root of your SD card or USB drive (both on FAT16 or FAT32), where it will extract the folder "apps" and "snes9xgx", pre-packaged in their respective .zip archive.

 It is important to note, when you use the Wii U's overclocked mode, you are limited to use the SD as the storage medium for all your files.
-No workarounds, as this is a current console limitation.
+No workarounds, as this is currently a console limitation.

 ## INITIAL SETUP